Phthalide

 Phthalide is an organic chemical compound with the molecular formula C_{8}H_{6}O_{2}.
 It is a white solid and the simplest benzo lactone.
 It is prepared from hydroxymethylbenzoic acid.

 Phthalides

-The phthalide core is found a variety of more complex chemical compounds including dyes (such as phenolphthalein), fungicides (such as tetrachlorophthalide, often referred to simply as "phthalide"), and natural oils (such as butylphthalide).
+The phthalide core is found in a variety of more complex chemical compounds including dyes (such as phenolphthalein), fungicides (such as tetrachlorophthalide, often referred to simply as "phthalide"), and natural oils (such as butylphthalide).